CodePartnersMD/MD301-guide/curriculum/11/LAB.md

 - Build out your `index.ejs` file to display all of the books on the page.
 Follow correct EJS syntax to iterate over an array of book objects and render each one in a similar manner.
   - Display the title and author of each book.
   - Display a picture of the book cover.
 - Include a count of the total number of books that are in the database.
 - Test locally to verify that the books are displayed as expected.
 Redeploy your application and verify that the books are displayed as expected.

 ### Feature 3: Error handling

 #### Why are we implementing this feature?

-- As a user, I want a view which displays any error messages that occur during the usage of my book list application.
+- As a user, I want to view any error messages that occur during the usage of my book list application so that I know if something has gone wrong.

 #### What are we going to implement?